egnica/egnica/README.md

 ## 🎨 Fun Stuff
 - Film nerd at heart — if Kubrick directed it, I’ve certanly rewatched it.
-- Minnesota Sprots nut - **SKOL**
+- Minnesota Sports nut - **SKOL**
-- Passionate about arts education, thoughtful UX, and finding flow in the creative process
+- Passionate about finding flow in the creative process

 ---